GDPR Status Partially aligned

 A maintained internal record of processing activities and per-flow lawful-basis review is still required.

-This page is an engineering and product transparency update.
-It is not a legal opinion, independent certification, or promise that every GDPR obligation has been satisfied.
+This is a transparency snapshot of the live engineering and product state.
+It is not a legal opinion, independent certification, or representation that every GDPR obligation has been completed.

-For the current privacy notice and support contact details, see the Privacy Policy.
+For current disclosures, see the Privacy Policy and Cookie Policy.